-The Map produces a Choropleth Map that displays a single reporting period's data.
-Choropleth Maps shade areas based on data reported for them--the darkest shade represents the greatest density.
-Locations are shown as circles with varying size; administrative divisions are shown using their shape boundaries and in different colors.
+The Map produces either a Choropleth Map or a Graduated Symbols Map that displays a single reporting period's data.
+Choropleth Maps shade administrative areas based on data reported for them--the darkest shade represents the greatest density or highest value.
+Graduated Symbols are used to show locations as circles with varying size to represent values.

 Base Map Style

 The map will default to the Minimal Base Map Style, but you can choose other styles.

 The map defaults to the indicator's defined Reporting Level, but you can always select geographies that are less granular (such as country rather than location, etc.).
 The specific options here vary based on your site's geographic configuration.

 Maps allow you to filter the data displayed to just a certain activity or set of activity, or the same for activity status, mechanism, sector, partner organization, awarding organization, or indicator disaggregation category.
 Select the checkboxes by one or more category choices to show data for only those criteria.